Changes to your circumstances affecting benefits

 - You get married

 - Your children turn 18

-From 11 April 2018, if your Housing Benefit ends because you have claimed Universal Credit on or after that date you will be eligible for a 2 week transition to Universal Credit payment of Housing Benefit.
+If your Housing Benefit ends because you have claimed Universal Credit you will be eligible for a 2 week transition to Universal Credit payment of Housing Benefit.
 This will be paid automatically by the council and will not be recovered from any Universal Credit payment you receive.